dfireBird/dfirebird.github.io/src/content/about/about.md

 I love working on hobby projects and learn things to do more hobby projects.

 I'm an aspiring open-source enthusiast and my projects are often open-sourced.
-I watch anime or English TV shows and read manga when I'm not programming or studying.
+I watch anime or TV shows or read manga when I'm not programming or studying.

 This site is meant as way both to showcase my work and a blog where can I share about my experience and journey into programming, so the name "A Programmer's